richardbarran/django-minipub/README.rst

 Django-mininews is a basic tool for controlling the *publication* of objects.

 Let's take an example: you have a 'news' application, that just consists of a Article model.
-In the admin interface, we have this:
+In the admin interface, we have this fieldset:

 .. image:: docs/img/mininews-fieldset.png